skgacharya/skgacharya/README.md

 <b>Hello folks,</b>
-<p>IT Professional with 15+ years of experience in developing web-based applications, and business intelligence solutions for diverse industry clients.
+<p>IT professional with over 15 years of experience in developing web-based applications and business intelligence solutions for diverse industry clients.
 Highly instrumental in all phases of the SDLC, with expertise in algorithms and data structures.
-Successful in developing various projects and clients, optimizing business procedures, processes, and productivity.</p>
+Successful in developing various projects, optimizing business procedures, processes, and productivity.</p>
 <b>Profile Summery</b>
 <ul>
 <li>A result-oriented professional experience in application development using Microsoft technologies.
 Currently working as Software Developer Manager.</li>